 UK’s Post Office network hit by more IT problems

+The UK’s entire post office network was taken out by a computer problem today, affecting services for several hours nationwide.
 There were concerns among consumer groups that the problems were the fourth major difficulties experienced in the Post Office IT network over the past nine months.

 The latest disruption began early this morning, but was resolved by the late afternoon according to Post Office Ltd.